You can't leave NJ dogs tied up outside in bad weather anymore

 Owners will also have to make an effort to take their pets when an evacuation order is issued.

-Monmouth County SPCA Executive Director Ross Licitra said the new law provides "a bonus in the protection of our animals.
+Monmouth County SPCA Executive Director Ross Licitra told New Jersey 101.5 in 2018 the law provides "a bonus in the protection of our animals.

 "Most pet owners are responsible and generally do the right thing when it comes to their pets, but we do have people who don't care about the weather and feel that no one should tell them how to properly take care of their dogs.
 This new law will give law enforcement an upper hand in combating this problem, especially in the extreme cold," Licitra said.

-Note: This article was originally published in 2018 and has been updated in reference to December 2020's first big snowstorm.